 In the spring term, classes finish by early May but some exams can be taken up until the end of May.
 The actual starting and ending date of studies depends on the field of study and the courses taken.

-There is no summer term, but during the summer, students can take summer studies, which may consist of exams, personal projects or research.
-Lectures and seminars are not usually offered from June to August, with the exception of field courses in botany, zoology and geography.
+During the summer term, students can take summer studies, which may consist of exams, personal projects or research.
+Lectures and seminars are not usually offered from June to August.
 Most of the libraries are open during the summer.

 Teaching periods 2016-2017